lvanschilfgaarde/lordcephei.github.io/pages/lmf_mulliken.md

     $ fplot -disp -pr10 -f plot.dos

-Which should result in a viewable image of the partial DOS.
+Which should result in a viewable image of the Mulliken DOS.